 In the study, nearly 300 men self-reported their activity levels, which researchers categorized as sedentary, mildly active, moderately active or highly active.
 The participants also self-reported the quality and extent of their sexual function, including their ability to have erections, orgasm and the quality and frequency of their erections.

 Nix the nicotine.
-A British Journal of Urology study of 65 men enrolled in an eight-week “quit program,” were brought in for erectile testing before the quit date, halfway through the program and one month after the program’s conclusion.
+A British Journal of Urology study of 65 men enrolled in an 8-week “quit program” were brought in for erectile testing before the quit date, halfway through the program, and one month after the program’s conclusion.